jhyang13/Python-Credit-Risk-Classification/README.md

 #### Write a Credit Risk Analysis Report

-Write a brief report that includes a summary and analysis of the performance of the machine learning models that you used in this homework.
-You should write this report as the `README.md` file included in your GitHub repository.
+Write a brief report that includes a summary and analysis of the performance of the machine learning models.

-Structure your report by using the report template that `Starter_Code.zip` includes, ensuring that it contains the following:

 1. **An overview of the analysis:** Explain the purpose of this analysis.

 2. **The results:** Using a bulleted list, describe the accuracy score, the precision score, and recall score of the machine learning model.

 3. **A summary:** Summarize the results from the machine learning model.
-Include your justification for recommending the model for use by the company.
-If you don’t recommend the model, justify your reasoning.

 ### References